 The finding then is that even among the patient demographic genuinely thought to be loyal, it’s only a perception.
 While patient convenience and avoiding lengthy travel is a big driver for choice of primary care, the loyalty drivers that most affect the patient are interpersonal relationship factors, asking questions like:

 - Are the staff members friendly and the nurses empathetic and caring?

-Is price and clinical quality the determining factors in patient loyalty?
+Are price and clinical quality the determining factors in patient loyalty?

 The average health care deductible now exceeds $5,000 and over 85 million Americans are using Yelp to read and review health care experiences.
 It’s not likely to trend any way but up.
-Consumers are looking for price transparency in health care to shop around for lower priced providers.
+Consumers are looking for price transparency in health care to shop around for lower-priced providers.
 This market is rapidly growing as non-hospital competitors are bursting onto the scene.
 Online third-party out-of-market providers are pulling patients away from traditional referrals and disrupting existing patient/provider bonds.

-In addition to price and quality convenience is a huge factor in patient loyalty.
+In addition to price and quality, convenience is a huge factor in patient loyalty.

 - Is the provider location convenient?

 - How close is the provider to the pharmacy?